justinca/w0abe-blog/content/blog/getting-started/antennas/index.md

 ## Building A Dipole
 In the interest of just getting on the air I would suggest building a dipole.
 You can get a functional antenna that hangs from a tree with mateirals found at your local hardware store.
 Im not going to cover building the dipole in detail since there is already plenty of material out there.

 Why a dipole?
 Its cheap and easy, doesn't require a tuner or a [balun](https://en.wikipedia.org/wiki/Balun), and they are very effective.
-I followed the following video and modified it slightly to deal with the challenges I faced.
+I followed the following video and modified it slightly based on the materials I had on hand.

 `youtube:https://www.youtube.com/embed/fY8XaxamIYU`

-The range of your dipole will be based on the length of the wire.
-There are plenty of online [dipole calculators](http://www.westmountainradio.com/antenna_calculator.php) to help you determine wire length.
+The coverage of your dipole will be based on the length of the wire.
+Visit an online [dipole calculator](http://www.westmountainradio.com/antenna_calculator.php) to help you determine how long your wire needs to be.
 Make sure to target the phone portion of the band.
-The 20 meter band is incredibly popular and requires a reasonably sized dipole but is generally only available during the day.
+The 20 meter band is incredibly popular and requires a reasonably sized dipole.

 To hook up to my coax I used this SMA Male to SO-239 female connector.
 You could use a [BNC Male to Banana](https://www.amazon.com/dp/B07TC1L8RP/?coliid=I29POD4DV8WP7B&colid=WJ4GCSVOEMJI&psc=1&ref_=lv_ov_lig_dp_it) if you don't have a soldering iron.